Richard Sharpe Shaver: The Shaver Mystery

+Shaver, Arnold, and Palmer were photograped together along with Arnold's plane.

 Many science fiction fans felt compelled to condemn the Shaver Mystery as "the Shaver Hoax".
 These fans, already distressed by Palmer's shift away from the literary or hard science fiction of earlier years to often slapdash space operas, organized letter-writing campaigns to try to persuade the publishers of Amazing Stories to cease all Shaver Mystery articles.
 In fact, Palmer printed a number of critical or skeptical letters sent to Amazing Stories, and he and other contributors occasionally rebutted or replied to such letters in print.
 As Bruce Lanier Wright notes, "[t]he young Harlan Ellison, later a famously abrasive writer, allegedly badgered [Palmer] into admitting that the Shaver Mystery was a 'publicity grabber'; when the story came out, Palmer angrily responded that this was hardly the same thing as calling it a hoax".
 Dash writes that the "critics of the 'Shaver Mystery' were quick to point out that its author was suffering from several of the classic symptoms of paranoid schizophrenia, and that many of the letters pouring into Amazing recounting personal experiences that backed up the author's stories patently came from the sorts of people who would otherwise spend their time claiming that they were being persecuted by invisible voices or their neighbor's dog".

 During 1948, Amazing Stories ceased all publication of Shaver's stories.
 Palmer would later claim the magazine was pressured by sinister outside forces to make the change; science fiction fans would credit their boycott and letter-writing campaigns for the change.
 The magazine's owners said later that the Shaver Mystery had simply run its course and sales were decreasing.

 The Shaver Mystery Clubs had surprising longevity: Representatives of a club discussed the Shaver Mystery on John Nebel's popular radio show several times through the late 1950s.
 Nebel said he thought the discussion was entertaining, but in extant recordings he was also skeptical about the entire subject.

 Even after the pulp magazines lost popularity, Palmer continued promoting the Shaver Mystery to a diminishing audience via the periodical The Hidden World.
 Lanier describes the magazine as "Shaver in the raw" with little of Palmer's editing.
 Shaver and his wife produced the Shaver Mystery Magazine irregularly for some years.

+In 1974, Shaver's stories were being printed in UFO outlet Caveat Emptor.